What is UX writing?

 SV Waldhof Mannheim: Loud headline with linguistic allusion

-The prominent headline literally hits the mark linguistically: ‘The shot went nowhere’ is a perfect allusion to the sport of soccer.
+The prominent headline hits the mark linguistically: “The shot went wide” is a perfect allusion to the sport of football.

 Conclusion

-UX writing—more than just words
+UX writing – more than just words

 In the overall context of UX design, UX writing acts as a mediator between the visual design, the functional elements and the users themselves.
 It makes interactions understandable and often emotionally appealing.

 The best results are achieved when UX writing works closely with other disciplines such as UI design, user research and development.
-In this way, UX writing becomes not just a tool, but a bridge that connects all the elements of a successful digital experience – and ultimately plays a key role in determining the success of the product.
+In this way, UX writing becomes not just a tool, but a bridge that connects all the elements of a successful digital experience – and ultimately plays a decisive role in the success of the product.